Bobcats caught on camera, and on a fence, in a Maple Ridge yard - Maple Ridge News

 Despite the plunging temperatures and snow, wildlife remains active.

-“In the Maple Ridge area we’ve had a number of calls, with critters out and about,” said Conservation Officer Sgt.
-Todd Hunter, referring specifically to bear calls in the area of 240th Street and 112 B Avenue.
+“In the Maple Ridge area we’ve had a number of calls, with critters out and about,” Conservation Officer Sgt.
+Todd Hunter said of bear calls in the area.

+READ MORE: Canadian doc ‘Nature’s Big Year’ shows how wildlife has adapted during the pandemic

-He said extreme weather puts stress on animals – including bobcats, cougar, and coyotes – to find enough food.
+He said extreme weather puts stress on animals – including bobcats, cougars, and coyotes – to find enough food.
 That can lead to wildlife conflicts.

 “We always advocate that people need to manage food and attractants at all times of the year, and maintain their vigilance,” he said.